abdulwaheed76/practices/README.md

 #### Deviations
 If you encounter any deviation in attainable preplaned timeline estimates, promptly inform the reasons and circumstances to your lead and project manager.
 Inform far ahead and as soon as possible when deviations are anticipated.
 NOT at the end or when time had elapsed.
 #### Timelines
-If there are delays in timeline without a reasonalbe cause, then the delay is the responsibility of the developer.
+Once sprints and/or ticket estimats and plans are created and agreed upon, if there are delays in timeline without a reasonalbe cause, then the delay is the responsibility of the developer.
 (S)he should cover up the missed deadlines by any means possible to ensure reasonable efficiency.

 ## Project management tool
 #### Task / issue types